 JAG Corps: Military Lawyer

-The Judge Advocate General’s Corps (or JAG Corps) encompasses the career path for lawyers in each branch of the military.
-It has been popularized by both the television show JAG and the movie A Few Good Men, among other pieces of pop culture.
-Are you looking for a way to serve your country as a lawyer?
-Look no further than the JAG Corps.
+The Judge Advocate General’s Corps (JAG Corps), which encompasses the career path for military lawyers, has been popularized by the television show JAG, the film A Few Good Men, and a host of other pop cultural touchstones.
+If you're looking to serve your country as a lawyer, consider the JAG Corps.

 What Is the JAG Corps?

-In short, the JAG Corps is the legal branch of the military concerned with military justice and military law.
-The chief attorney in each branch is the Judge Advocate General, and everyone under him or her is considered a Judge Advocate.
-Colloquially, however, any military lawyer is considered a JAG.
-JAGs both defend and prosecute using the Uniform Code of Military Justice (UCMJ).
-Once a JAG Corps officer has many years of experience, they sometimes become judges in both court-martials and courts of inquiry.
+The JAG Corps is the legal branch of the military, concerned with military justice and military law.
+The chief attorney in each branch is the Judge Advocate General, and those under him or her are considered to be Judge Advocates.
+These individuals both defend and prosecute military personnel, using the Uniform Code of Military Justice (UCMJ).
+JAG Corps officers who accrue many years of experience, often become judges--in both court-martials and courts of inquiry.

-The UCMJ is the body of law that governs the armed forces in the United States.
-It is incredibly detailed and has been the official set of laws for the armed forces since 1951.
-There is some recent discussion about reforming parts of the UCMJ, and it was last updated in 2008 to incorporate changes made by the President (executive orders) and to include the National Defense Authorization Acts of 2006 and 2007.
-It is different from traditional law in that the military uses it to enforce itself as if it were its own jurisdiction.
+The UCMJ is a detailed body of law that has governed the U.S. armed forces since 1951.
+The UCMJ was modestly updated in 2008, to incorporate changes made by the President (via executive orders) and to include the National Defense Authorization Acts of 2006 and 2007.
+The UCMJ differs from traditional law, in that the military uses it to enforce itself, as if it were its own jurisdiction.

 How Does One Join the JAG Corps?

-Unlike the other branches of the military, there is only one way to enter the Coast Guard JAG Corps—as a Direct Commission Lawyer (DCL).
-Law students in their final year or licensed attorneys may enter the Coast Guard this way.
-After commissioning, you would attend the Direct Commission Officer course in New London, Connecticut, which is 4-5 weeks long.
-Once that has been completed, you would attend a ten-week Basic Lawyer Class at the Naval Justice School in Newport, Rhode Island.
-You would then report to your first assignment and complete four years of active duty.
+Unlike the other military branches, there is only one way to enter the Coast Guard JAG Corps—as a Direct Commission Lawyer (DCL).
+Final year law students and licensed attorneys may enter the Coast Guard this way.
+After commissioning, they must attend the 4-5 week long Direct Commission Officer course in New London, Connecticut, before attending a ten-week Basic Lawyer Class at the Naval Justice School in Newport, Rhode Island.
+The first assignment of a four year of active duty commitment then begins.

-If you’re interested in serving your country and practicing in an interesting area of the law, consider joining the JAG Corp!
-You never know – maybe Tom Cruise will show up for one of your opening arguments.
+So if you’re interested in serving your country and practicing in an interesting area of the law, consider joining the JAG Corp, where Tom Cruise just may show up for one of your opening arguments!